spkennealy/Algos_and_Data_Structures/chapter_5_naive_sorting_algos.md

   * the n-1th element travels n-1 distance to be inserted
   * This means that our inner loop j will contribute roughly O(n / 2) on average
 * The two loops are nested so our total time complexity is O(n * n / 2) = O(n2)

+#### **Space Complexity**

+`O(1)`

+The amount of memory consumed by the algorithm does not increase relative to the size of the input array.
+We use the same amount of memory and create the same amount of variables regardless of the size of our input.
+A quick indicator of this is the fact that we don't create any arrays.

+#### **When should we use Insertion Sort?**